Skip to content

 Configuring custom Criterion and Sort Clause handlers

-After you have implemented your Criterion / Sort Clause and its handler, you will need to configure the handler for the service container by using dedicated service tags for each type of search.
-Doing so will automatically register it and handle your Criterion / Search Clause when it is given as a parameter to one of the Search Service methods.
+After you have implemented your Criterion / Sort Clause and its handler, you need to configure the handler for the service container by using dedicated service tags for each type of search.
+Doing so automatically registers it and handle your Criterion / Search Clause when it's given as a parameter to one of the Search Service methods.

 Available tags for Criterion handlers in Legacy Storage Engine are: